NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-4-plotting.md

 penguins.head(5)
 ```

-The most basic way to generate a bar plot of this data with seaborn is:
+The most basic way to generate a bar plot of this data with Seaborn is:

 ```python
 sns.barplot(data=penguins)
 ```

 Simple right?
 Yes, but maybe not very informative.
-Here seaborn simply
+Here Seaborn simply
 calculates the mean of all numeric variables for the penguins and plots them
 with error bars representing a 95% confidence interval.